zc1036/lips/README.md

     And “then” there (‘were’) none

+### Avoiding smart quotes

+Sometimes you'll want to suppress smart-quote behavior in a particular argument to a macro.
+But smart-quotes are converted when the macro argument is read, so by the time your macro sees the text, it already has smart-quotes.
+To get around any kind of formatting, just use `\` to evaluate and print a Lisp string:

+    Someone once said: "These are dumb-quotes: \"\" '"  don't they look silly?"

+Produces

+    Someone once said: “These are dumb-quotes: " ' don’t they look silly?”

+The `\` starts reading a string, the literal single quote is escaped with a backslash (this is Lisp string reader syntax, not the lips macro backslash) inside it.

+Notice that I have to use two spaces after the end of the string object.
+That's because the Lisp reader consumes a single space, if present, after any form it reads.

 ### Markup and formatting

 lips tracks certain state based on what gets output to the file.
 For example, it needs to know what the last character was, because if it's whitespace, then the next " character will be a left-side smart quote, and if not, it will be a right-side smart quote.
 Another example is that it needs to know when to emit paragraph tags (like `<p>` for HTML).